ANSON12323/ANSON12323/README.md

 <br>👨‍🎓 I am currently working as a Graduate Research Engineer at UNLV, where we are developing a single port multi arm tool for minimally invasive neurosurgery.<br>👨‍🎓 Previously I was working as a Robotics Software Engineer at SS Innovations International Inc, where we indigenously developed India's first surgical robotics system SSI Mantra.<br>I have been part of multiple projects:<br>
 <br>Major ones include<br>
 <div style="margin-left:40px;">
-1. Calibration of the modular surgical robots
+1. Calibration of the modular surgical robots  <br>
-2. Head tracking for open console safety
+2. Head tracking for open console safety  <br>
-3. Telesurgery
+3. Telesurgery  <br>
-4. Dual console development
+4. Dual console development  <br>
 5. Developed algorithms and controls for multiple applications for surgical robotics
 </div>
 <br>I hold 4 patents during my tenure at SSI<br><br>